Seb-4/RPG/README.md

-# RPG
+# Pygame RPG

-Pygame Retro RPG
+A pygame retro RPG I have been working on.